Renault UE Chenillette: Description

 The bin forms the back compartment of the vehicle; the larger front compartment was for the crew and engine.
 The four-cylinder 38 hp engine is positioned in the centre, with the driver to its left and the commander to its right.
 The gear box (six speeds forward, two reverse), differential and transmission were placed in front of the engine.
 These mechanical parts were placed under two projections on the otherwise very steeply sloped armour of the glacis; these can be retracted for maintenance of the mechanical parts.
-Each crew member, sitting below a hatch that is the only way of entrance or exit, has a fuel tank behind its seat, together having a total capacity of 56 litres, allowing for a range of a hundred kilometres.
+Each crew member, sitting below a hatch that is the only way of entrance or exit, has a fuel tank behind their seat, together having a total capacity of 56 litres, allowing for a range of a 100 km.
 The exhaust pipe ran in front of the commander to the right ending in a silencer on the right side of the vehicle; in later production vehicles an armoured cover was added.
 As it tended to overheat a later variant of this cover had cooling slits.

-To reduce the height of the vehicle it was made impossible for the crew members to retract their heads under the roof.
-To protect these vital parts two hemispherical armoured hoods (calottes) were fitted.
-These had vision slits but to improve the field of vision the front section of these hoods can like a visor be pivoted backwards over the back section.
+To reduce the vehicle's height, it was made impossible for the crew members to retract their heads under the roof.
+To protect these vital parts, two hemispherical armoured hoods (calottes) were fitted.
+These had vision slits but, to improve the field of vision, the front section of these hoods could be pivoted backwards over the back section like a visor.
 As otherwise a bar between the roof and the glacis would have hindered entrance, the forward hinging glacis hatches had an extension forming the roof section that fits around the front part of the hood; if the hood is retracted and the hatch opened, a larger entry space was thus available.
 An interesting feature of the vehicle was the internal communication system used.
 When the hoods were closed, the two crewmen, separated by the engine between them, could not directly communicate; neither internal nor external radio communications were possible, as there were no radio sets fitted.
 A system of white, blue, green and red lights, that could be made to shine continuously or flicker, was used by the commander to direct the driver when buttoned up, based on a predetermined signal code: